-The PDMA-16 requires no periodic calibration.
-If a digital output or input appears damaged and faulty, you have two options.
-One, all critical integrated circuits that communicate with the external world are in sockets and are thus easily replaceable: Section 8.2 contains the replacement procedure.
-Two, you may return the board to the manufacturer for repair; include a brief description of the problem.
+The PDMA-32 requires no periodic calibration.
+If a digital output or input appear faulty, you have two options for repair.
+First, you may replace any or all of the critical integrated circuits that communicate with the external world (these circuits are in sockets that allow replacement; the replacement procedure is in the next section).
+Alternatively, you may return the board to the manufacturer for repair.
+In the latter case, phone ahead to the manufacturer for instructions.